bjk1456/reactnd-readable/README.md

 Download this project into a directory.
 Inside of the project root directory run the command 'yarn install' in order to install dependencies.

 ## Running
-BEFORE STARTING THE APPLICATION YOU MUST add:
+BEFORE STARTING THE APPLICATION YOU MUST ADD:
 ```
 {
         name: 'all',